nakkouchtarek/BasicOSx64/README.md

-# FreshOS
+# BasicOS

-This is my take on a 64 bit OS, launched from scratch. <br/>
+This is my take on a 64 bit OS, written from scratch. <br/>
 I added some basic functionalities such as a terminal that contains a shell that interprets a few commands, such as a calculator. <br/>
 I did stop there, since my final goal was to get a 64bit OS running and to understand how an OS operates and at what levels <br/>
 Download the OS.bin from release folder and run it using qemu for 64 bit :